xdoko01/pgRPG/README.md

 ## Dev Log - some years missing

+### 2026-02-17 PyRPG renamed to PgRPG to be able to upload on PIP
+  - PyRPG name was already taken, hence all references to pyRPG were substituted to PgRPG

 ### 2026-02-06 Possibility to start into selected State
   - It is now possible to start into specific scene (`--file` parameter) or into specific `State` (`--state` parameter, for example into main menu), or start into console if no parameter is present.
 Console will load the `default.scr` script full of commands that you want to use to start the game (resolution, scene file, more ...).